Engee documentation

 fuel cell 1

-A Fuel Cell unit consists of several fuel cells connected in series.
-The equivalent circuit of one of the elements of the unit is shown below:
+The block Fuel Cell consists of several fuel cells connected in series.
+The equivalent circuit of one of the block elements is shown below:

 fuel cell 2